jashparekh1/query-conditioned-guidelines/README.md

 # Query-Conditioned Guidelines for Reasoning

 This repository implements a two-stage approach for improving reasoning in large language models through query-conditioned guidelines.
-The method uses a **Guilder** model to generate structured guidelines for solving problems, and a **Solver** model that follows these guidelines to produce answers.
+The method uses a **Planner** model to generate structured guidelines for solving problems, and a **Solver** model that follows these guidelines to produce answers.

 ## Overview